lucadboer/DT-Money/README.md

 In addition to all React fundamentals, ContextAPI was used to share the most complex data between components, the creation of a Fake API through the json-server, a little hooks, and Styled-Components was applied for styling.

+## Scripts

+- Para utilizar a fake API, rode o comando "npm run dev:server" no terminal do seu editor de código
+- To use a fake API, run the command "npm run dev:server" in your code editor's terminal

 ## 🛠 Technologies

 - React